Penile Cancer: The Basics

 Screening

-There are no standard tests to look for penile cancer.
+There are no screening tests to look for penile cancer.
 If a man finds any new mark, wart, blister, sore, or white patch, he should talk to his healthcare provider.

 Signs and Symptoms of Penile Cancer